Atlanta Nursing Home Neglect Lawyer

 A nursing home can be a place of comfort for an older adult.
-A well run nursing home doesn’t just help seniors get the care they need, it also helps them make friendships, engage in meaningful activities, and manage depression or mood disorders.
+A well-run nursing home doesn’t just help seniors get the care they need, it also helps them make friendships, engage in meaningful activities, and manage depression or mood disorders.
 Unfortunately, not every nursing home succeeds.
 Many seniors will be improperly treated for mental illness at a nursing home, or even attempt to commit suicide.
 Every year, all too many succeed.

-If your loved one took their own life in a nursing home, or attempted to, you should consider speaking to a lawyer.
+If your loved one took their own life in a nursing home or attempted to, you should consider speaking to a lawyer.
 Living with this kind of tragedy is heartbreaking, and it’s possible that the nursing home could have prevented it.
-John Foy & Associates has one of Atlanta’s most experienced teams of elder neglect lawyers—and we can help.
-Call us at 404-400-4000 and get a free consultation today.

 Sadly, they’re more common than you’d think.
-Many suicides go unreported or are instead classified as “accidents,” so it can be hard to know exact numbers.
+Many suicides go unreported or are instead classified as “accidents,” so it can be hard to know the exact numbers.
 But working from confirmed statistics, seniors over the age of 65 have a suicide rate that is 20% higher than the national average.

 Seniors are also more likely to succeed in taking their own lives.
-For example, among youths, only about 1 in 25 suicide attempts results in death.
+For example, among youths, only about 1 in 25 suicide attempts result in death.
 Among the elderly, that number is 1 in 4.
 This can be attributed to seniors being more fragile overall; many seniors suffer from multiple health conditions and face a higher risk of infection or complications with self-inflicted harm.
 Sadly, the higher success rate may also be due to seniors simply not being properly supervised.

 The reasons for the high elderly suicide rate are not well understood.
 One suggestion is that nursing home residents are simply at higher risk of the same factors that influence suicide anywhere else.
 These factors include:

 - Social isolation.
 Isolation or feelings of loneliness are a major risk factor for suicidal thoughts and actions.
-Even in the group setting of a nursing home, many seniors feel isolated because they’re away from family, because they’ve lost friends or because they are widowed or single.
+Even in the group setting of a nursing home, many seniors feel isolated because they’re away from family, because they’ve lost friends, or because they are widowed or single.

 - Functional impairment.
 Functional impairment refers to any health condition where some part of the body does not function at its normal, healthy capacity—particularly if it gets in the way of daily life.
 This includes everything from limited mobility to difficulties with hearing or vision to kidney conditions requiring dialysis.
 Seniors experience high rates of functional impairment.